hashkat/hashkat/docs/tutorial01.md

 this cycle will repeat until either the maximum simulation time or real time has been reached.

-The following is a model of how this works in #k@.
+The following is a model of how this works in ***#k@***.
 We initially have one agent in the network, with the agent add rate having been set to 1 agent per simulated minute and the agent tweet rate being set to 1 tweet per simulated minute (we've ignored the follow rate and retweet rate for this example).
 At this moment, there is an even chance that another agent will be added to the network or the initial agent will make a tweet.
 A random number is generated.
 If the random number is less than 0.5, another agent will be added, if it is greater or equal to 0.5, the initial agent will tweet.
-Time will then move forward based on the cumulative rate function and possibly another generated random number, again depending on whether or not *use_random_time_increment* is permitted.
+Time will then move forward based on the cumulative rate function and possibly another generated random number, again depending on whether or not 'use_random_time_increment' is permitted.

 <p align='center'>
 <img src='../img/tutorial01/kmc_1.png'>